History of Casablanca: Colonial port

 Hubert Lyautey was the first French military governor in Morocco, with the title résident général.
 In 1913, Lyautey invited Henri Prost to handle the urban planning of Moroccan cities, and his work in Casablanca was lauded for applying principles of urbanization.
 The ville européenne or "European city" fanned out Eastward around Casablanca's medina, or—as the French called it—la ville indigène.
 The area just outside the eastern walls of the medina, which had previously been used as a market space, Assouq Elkbiir (السوق الكبير) the "big market", was transformed into Place de France, now known as United Nations Square.
 Dominated by the clock tower built in 1908, it demarked a contact point between the Moroccan medina and the European nouvelle ville.

 In 1915, the French authorities held the Exposition Franco-Marocaine, a display of French soft power after the bombardment of the city in 1907 and during the ongoing pacification or wars of occupation—notably the Zaian War—and an opportunity to inventory Morocco's resources and crafts.

+The city has experienced a population increase since 1907; part of its growth was a result of European immigration and French colonial policies.
+As the capital of French-administered Morocco, the city attracted European professionals, merchants and settlers to settle in Casablanca.
+The European population was of varied origin; French descent formed the majority of that population, alongside a significant population of Spanish, Italian and Portuguese descent.
+In 1914, Europeans formed 40% of the total Casablanca population; the European population had their own schools, churches, hospitals and places of recreation.